owolabioromidayo/owolabioromidayo.github.io/about.md

    A Solar-Powered Weather Information Station <br>
    Self-Retraining Weather Prediction Service deployed on AWS Lambda. <br>
-  Backend service written with Python, Flask and Heroku, and dashboard with React.js. <br> ESP32 firmware code for sensor interfacing, power management and configurable WiFi. <br> Ported I2C Driver for the Si1145 sensor from C++ to C. <br>
+  Backend service written with Python, Flask and Heroku, and dashboard with React.js. <br> ESP32 firmware code for sensor interfacing, power management, and configurable WiFi. <br> Ported I2C Driver for the Si1145 sensor from C++ to C. <br>
    Wrote driver code for the GUVA-S12SD sensor. <br>
    Embedded code written using C and FreeRTOS.   <br>